PriyankaGowda2005/PriyankaGowda2005/README.md

 <br clear="both">

-<p align="left">About Me<br><br>👋 Hey there!
+<p align="left"><h2>About Me</h2><br><br>👋 Hey there!
 I'm Priyanka, a 3rd-year Information Science Engineering student with a CGPA of 9.64.
 I'm passionate about technology, problem-solving, and continuous learning.<br><br>🚀 I actively participate in hackathons and was honored to secure 4th place at IIT Bombay KoiiHack.
 I also enjoy mentoring and conducting workshops, sharing knowledge, and helping others grow.<br><br>👩‍💻 Currently, I’m Project Manager at Code_X, where I lead and collaborate on exciting tech projects.
 My goal is to explore AI, Blockchain, and Full Stack Development.</p>

 ###
 <br>
-<h3>🏆 LeetCode Journey 🚀<h3>
+<h2>🏆 LeetCode Journey 🚀<h2>

 - **Total Problems Solved:** 345 / 3506
 - **Easy:** 137 / 870 | **Medium:** 179 / 1819 | **Hard:** 29 / 817